My child is struggling to read instructional materials. What should I do?

 How can I learn about AIM in my state?

 Visit your state’s AIM page on the AIM Center web site.
-Here is information about what’s happening in your state concerning AIM issues.
+There you will find information about what’s happening in your state concerning AIM issues.

 How can I become more involved in promoting AIM?